fjbarreto/Data-Lake-ETL-with-Spark-and-AWS-EMR/README.md

 • Number of instance: 3

-• EC2 key pair: Proceed without an EC2 key pair or feel free to use one if you'd like

 After creating this cluster you need to create a new notebook attached to the EMR cluster.
 In that notebook we execute PySpark code in **etl.py**